shibatch/oomstaller/README.md

 value too much would increase the time where only one process can run due to swap thrashing.

+When the available memory is less than the value set by --thrash option, oomstaller assumes that swap thrashing is occurring and suspends all processes except the process occupying the largest amount of memory.
+This has the effect of minimizing swapping.
+The detection of swap thrashing can be disabled by specifying 0 with --thrash option.
+This allows more processes to run with aggressive swapping, which may reduce build time, but may require large amounts of swap space.

 We recommend specifying "-j \`nproc\`" option to ninja. ninja usually runs jobs with more threads than CPU cores.
 This is effective to reduce build time if there is sufficient memory.
 However, this will